factom-protocol/FIP/FIPS/config.md

 ; The web-port at which to access the control panel ;controlPanelPort = 8090

-; The display name of the node on the control panel.
+; The display name of the node on the control panel ;controlPanelName =
-;controlPanelName =

 ; If enabled, the pprof server will accept connections outside of localhost